How to prepare, pack, and get to your winter party

 - Cross Country skis – suitable for medium to heavy touring with a pack.
 The use of some sort of retention strap is highly recommended to prevent runaway skis.

-- Cross Country Ski Boots – A sturdier high cut boot is recommended.
+- Cross Country Ski Boots – Either plastic or leather boots are recommended.
+For leather boots, a sturdier high cut boot is recommended.
 Waterproof leather boots with ‘Snoseal’ or similar.
 (Do not use Dubbin as it softens the leather)

 - Cross Country Ski Poles – Any material is suitable.
 A larger basket for soft snow is recommended.